 Full-size – Textures are loaded at their original size.

 Resize – Adjusts the size of high-resolution textures to a smaller resolution in order to optimize render performance.
-The GPU engine will load as much texture tiles on the GPU as it can, then swap the ones that are needed between GPU RAM and CPU RAM.

 On-demand – Instead of loading all the texture files at their default resolution (original or resized), V-Ray will load the textures as needed and will automatically create mip-map tiles for them (regardless of their texture type).
 As a result, the GPU memory consumption could be decreased; textures that are not visible will not be loaded, and textures that are further away from the camera will be loaded with lower resolution.

 Max Size – When the Mode parameter is set to Resize, this value specifies the resolution to which textures will be resized.

 On – Enables or disables distributed rendering for V-Ray for Unreal.
 Use the Render Servers list to specify the machines that will be used for distributed rendering.